-The two main escape routes have been closed down through a combination of clever espionage, carelessness on the part of the allies and traitors.
+The two main escape routes have been closed down through a combination of clever espionage, and carelessness on the part of both allies and traitors.

 Incredibly some safe houses are betrayed by well meaning but careless escapees writing letters via the Red Cross to thank them for helping out.

 There are still large numbers of Escapers and Evaders on the run in mainland Europe and it is getting increasingly dangerous for them and their aides.
 London needs to act quickly and decisively to find some way of hiding those stranded behind enemy lines.

 An active member of the Comet Line, Jean de Blommaert, went to London to discuss a new plan of action.

 Blommaert was a Belgian who joined the resistance from the moment the Germans invaded his country.
 He was a real thorn in the side of the occupying German army and had so many assumed names the Germans called him The Fox.

 Between them they came up with a series of relays that would eventually get people out by way of Brittany.

 A few attempts were made but the vast majority proved fruitless and were just endangering the lives of the allies and the resistance workers.

 The plan was aborted in May 1945 when Lucien Broussa, a Sqaudron Leader in the Belgian section of the RAF arrived at the resistance HQ in Paris with new but exciting orders from London.
 They just read, “Invasion is not far away, DO NOT evacuate any more airmen.
 Hide them on the spot”